PyukumukuForOU/heatused/README.md

-# heatused
+# spb
-The repository containing the TU metagame.
+The repository containing the Super Pyukumuku Bros code.